Enferlain/ComfyUI-A1111-cond/README.md

 ## Performance

+- **Shared Wildcard Catalog**: Wildcard paths are scanned once during startup and reused by autocomplete and runtime expansion.
 - **Efficient encoding**: Unique prompts are encoded only once and cached using composite keys (CLIP + text + normalization).
 - **GPU Pre-Allocation**: All embeddings are pre-moved to the GPU (`intermediate_device`) during encoding to eliminate device-transfer latency during the sampling loop.
 - **Shared Hook Caching**: The step-swapping hook uses a structural result cache that persists even when the hook is cloned, ensuring zero-overhead for 2nd order samplers like Euler a or DPM++ 2M.